 - Next time, leave the lid open a bit longer after the initial cloud of smoke clears to release some more heat.

 A number of factors can contribute to the temperature not being a stable as normal.
-Click here to help troubleshoot temperature issues.
+First review the information above and the more detailed information here.

 Keeping the Z Grills Mini smoker clean is very easy.